neerajkumar/old_blog/contents/articles/2014-09-25-How-To-Wire-Up-Ruby-On-Rails-And-Ampersandjs-As-A-Single-Page-Application/index.md

 ```
 ### Conclusion
 ---
 That's it.
 This is the basic structure and work-flow of any basic ampersand.js application with rails.
-The source code is residing on my github repository () and demo is available on .
+The source code is residing on my github repository [Source Code](https://github.com/neerajkumar/betfair_nav_demo) and demo is available on [Demo](http://rails-angular-ampersand.herokuapp.com/ampersand_clients).
 With the help of source code, you can get to know more about the links and navigation to different pages of the application.
 You can write your own business logic and bind it with your Ampersand.js application.
 Lot more can be done.
 Thanks for reading my blog. :)